OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/create-instance.md

 Where [<options>] is any of:

-      --instance=VALUE       Name of the instance to create --config=VALUE         Path to configuration file to create --home=VALUE           [Optional] Path to the home directory - defaults to the same directory as the config file
+      --instance=VALUE       Name of the instance to create.
+If not supplied, creates an instance called OctopusServer.
+      --config=VALUE         Path to configuration file to create --home=VALUE           [Optional] Path to the home directory - defaults to the same directory as the config file